What to Do When You Don't Get Paid for Freelance Work

 Examine Your Contract and Resend Your Invoice

-Hopefully, you took the time to create a contract that you and your client both signed prior to starting the work.
+Hopefully, you took the time to create a contract that you and your client both signed before starting the work.
 In that contract, you stated the payment terms such as how much you were to get paid and when.
 You also stated the late fees that would be charged if the client failed to pay within your time frame.

 If you did all of this and you sent your invoice only to find that you are still waiting to be paid, go ahead and send the invoice a second or even a third time.
 Follow up invoices are perfectly acceptable, but don't start sending your invoice on a daily basis.
 Send an invoice and wait a couple of weeks before moving on to the next step.